|0736 Sozopol - Aerial view (1)|

 On the postcard 2012

-The stamps are part of the series Mushrooms, issued on February 10, 2014:
+The stamps are part of the series Mushrooms, designed by Stoyan Dechev, and issued on February 10, 2014:

 This is a post for Postcard Friendship Friday #176, hosted on Beth's blog The Best Hearts are Crunchy.
 Click on the button below to visit all the other participants.